Kongens Nytorv: Early buildings

 Land around the new square was distributed among interested wealthy citizens, including people from the new ranks.
 Buildings facing the square were required to be in at least two stories and meet certain standards.
 Ulrik Frederik Gyldenløve, Christian V's half-brother, completed his Gyldenløve Mansion on the square in the mid-1780s.
 Admiral Henrik Bjelke constructed another town mansion on the square in the 1670s.
 It was in 1721 acquired by Ulrik Adolf von Holstein and was from then on known as the Holstein Mansion (Danish: Holsteins Palæ).
 The Juel Mansion was completed for the naval officer Niels Juel in 1683.
-Carl Christian von Gram was also the owner of a town mansion of the square.
+Carl Christian von Gram was also the owner of a town mansion om the square.

 In 1688, a Baroque garden complex with trees around a parterre and a gilded equestrian statue of Christian V in its centre, was inaugurated.
 In 1747 the entire square was rebuilt by Frederik V as a military drill and ceremony ground for the King's troops until 1908, where the square was re-shaped into its original design.